Galooshi/import-js/README.md

 ## Experimental: Go to module

-Since Import-JS is pretty good at finding js modules, it makes sense that there's an option to open/go to a file rather than import it.
+Since Import-JS is pretty good at finding JS modules, it makes sense that there's an option to open/go to a file rather than import it.
 This is similar to VIM's built in ["Open file under cursor"](http://vim.wikia.com/wiki/Open_file_under_cursor).
 Use it by placing